memfault/interrupt/_drafts/heartbeats.md

 to be gathered from internal and beta devices to predict the success of a firmware update.

-Below, I've listed a few of the metrics that we used at Pebble to determine whether a release candidate was worthy of a production rollout or not.
+Below, I've listed a few of the metrics that I've used in the past to determine whether a release candidate was worthy of a production rollout or not.
 With these calculations, you can compare metrics across firmware versions and validate or reject the latest release candidate.